ilyasziyaoglu/examchart/README.md

-# Exam and Curriculum Manager
+# Exam and Course Chart Manager
 **version 1.0.0**

 ## Aims and goals